MarkNjunge/nest-boilerplate/README.md

       ]
     },
     {
-      "property": "address.country.name",
+      "property": "contact.mail",
       "constraints": [
-        "name should not be empty"
+        "property mail should not exist"
       ]
     },
     {
-      "property": "address.city",
+      "property": "contact.email",
       "constraints": [
-        "city should not be empty"
+        "email should not be empty"
       ]
     }
   ]
 }
 ```

+NB: Raising in a error with unknown values can be disabled by setting `validator.forbidUnknown` to `false` in the config.

 ## Errors & Exception Handling